 Rob Slifka is the VP of Engineering at Sharethrough and has been a mentor at Hackbright Academy for 3+ years.
-He became a mentor after having hired a Hackbright graduate and becoming inspired by Hackbright’s mission: to educate and motivate women to #ChangeTheRatio in the tech industry.
+He became a mentor after having hired a Hackbright graduate and becoming inspired by Hackbright’s mission: to educate and motivate people to #ChangeTheRatio in the tech industry.

 Course Report’s interview with Rob gives you a look into what he does for Hackbright students as a mentor and guest lecturer.
 Click here to see Course Report’s article.

 Below we’ve highlighted a few of our favorite Rob Slifka quotes from the article.
 Take a look!

 Course Report: I saw on your LinkedIn that you have a Computer Science degree.
 With your traditional background, were you skeptical about hiring from coding bootcamps?

 “There are plenty of self-taught engineers out there; certainly bootcamps providing streamlined, structured experience could teach someone how to write code.”